Gitpabora/Data_reduction_compression/README.md

 ### by  Shriti Singh , Parinita Bora
 ## The algorithms experimented with with high resolution image data  as a part of preprocessing of data  :SVD, PCA, K-mean

-For training a machine learning model When there is large amount of unlabeled data, unsupervised learning algorithms helps in undestanding data.
+For training a machine learning model When there is large amount of unlabeled data, unsupervised learning algorithms helps in the undestanding of the data.
 Unsupervised learning also can help in dimensionality reduction.
-Dimensionality reduction again can help in data visualization (e.g. t-SNA method) When the data is reduced, the complexity of the model can be reduced, so as the traing time.
+Dimensionality reduction again can help in data visualization (e.g. t-SNA method).When the data is reduced, the complexity of the model can be reduced, so as the traing time.
 ####  an example data file with dimention 570X 985 x 3 is an image of Cosmic object, Captured by James Webb Space Telescope (publicly available in Nasa wesite)
 ![sample image](data/sample_image.jpg)